 Of course, the conglomerate corporate entity will fight any law that conflicts with its current profit maximizing program.
 But since it is not intelligent, it will also mindlessly follow any new program.
 So, the trick is just to get that program into place – at a time when humans are rapidly losing leverage.

 Since it requires no action, I am going to assign Outcome #1 as the base case (the one that is most probable).
 Humans tend to drift along, doing the same thing and getting the same result.
 Outcome #2 is less likely, since it would require radical and successful action.
-The situation is not entirely hopeless, but successful action will require a firm understanding of the problem.
+The situation is not entirely hopeless, but successful action would require a firm understanding of the problem, and there is no evidence of that.

-Corporatism is broken capitalism and it is the root problem America faces in the 21st century.
-It is from this root that the majority of societal problems originate.
-The most elegant way of thinking about this complex phenomenon is by understanding it as an "AI takeover," a takeover in which the rules-based system we built – which is our entire society – no longer takes orders from us.
+Corporatism is broken capitalism, and the root problem America faces in the 21st century.
+It is from this root that the majority of current societal problems originate.
+An elegant way of thinking about this complex phenomenon is by understanding it as an "AI takeover," a takeover in which the rules-based system we built – which is our entire society – no longer takes orders from us.

 Perhaps creating some form of non-human control system was inevitable.
 We evolved in small groups, so we lack the natural ability to organize and control large groups.
 We needed, then, to invent something to meet this need.
 And the corporation does fulfill that need.
 But in summoning these entities, we didn’t take enough care and failed to program the safeguards that would allow us to retain control over them.